mrl-anomaly/MIT-Anomalous-Data/content/synthesizer/synthesizer2.md

   css_style:
   css_class:
 ---

-Tells that we are conducting an N-mode synthesis that last 20 Markov States, each state lasts 1s in real-time.
-For the 20 states, the commanded attribute are 5N, 4N, 6N, … 17N, 4N, sequentially.

 [1] Y-F. Yeung, A. Alshehri, L. Wampler, M. Furokawa, H. Takayuki, K. Youcef-Toumi, "A General-Purpose Anomalous Scenario Synthesizer for Rotary Equipment", in the IEEE International Conference on Robotics and Automation (ICRA), Automation Award Finalist, 2021.